gtvj/gtvj.github.io/_posts/2019-10-30-what-being-a-manager-taught-me-about-myself.md

 But that's OK.

-There are many, many things that are a good fit for me - and I've identified a career path that is very well suited to these: **being a technical specialist/lead**.
+There are many, many things that are a good fit for me - and I've identified a career path that is very well suited to these: **being a great software developer**.
+And the world needs great software developers a lot more than it needs a mediocre manager.

 As I reflect on this, I realise I was very fortunate to have learned this about myself quite early in my career.
 It forced me to proactively identify and pursue a career path that would allow me to make a significant contribution to an organisation's success while also being well-tailored to my personal attributes.